johnwalterdennis/alpfa-team-4/README.md

 Here we are developing Resume filter , where it filters resumes to find out potential candidates needed.

 Here we are using
-Streamlit for UI and Backend
+Streamlit , ML models

-Using existing LLMS models to filter out resume.
+here we implemented show relavent job that matches candidate profile, filter profiles and show potential candidates for Sponsors and career events members.